sap-tutorials/Tutorials/tutorials/cp-cf-security-xsuaa-multi-tenant/cp-cf-security-xsuaa-multi-tenant.md

 Assign your user the role collection `ProductListViewer` that contains the necessary role to view the products in the product list.

-3. Open the SAP BTP Cockpit.
+3. Open the SAP BTP cockpit.

 4. Navigate to your consumer subaccount.